yochaigal/cairn/barebones/barebones-core-rules.md

 - Shields and similar armor provide a bonus defense (e.g. +1 Armor), but only while the item is held or worn.
 Some may also provide additional benefits, depending on the fiction.
 - A PC, NPC, or monster cannot have more than 3 Armor.

+## 4. Non-Player Characters

 ## Hirelings

 - Adventuring parties can recruit hirelings, relying on their unique skills, knowledge, and training to aid in expeditions.
-- To create a hireling, choose an appropriate role from the [Hirelings](/second-edition/players-guide/marketplace#hirelings-per-day) table in the Marketplace.
+- To create a hireling, choose an appropriate role from the [Hirelings](/barebones/marketplace#hirelings-per-day) table in the Marketplace.
 Roll 3d6 for each attribute and 1d6 for their HP.
 Give them **equipment** appropriate to their station, then roll on the Character Traits tables to further flesh them out.
-- Alternatively, choose an appropriate [**background**](/second-edition/players-guide/character-creation#backgrounds) and **name** from the [Character Creation](/second-edition/players-guide/character-creation) guide.
-Roll (or choose from) the tables for that background.
-Then roll for Rations, Gold Pieces, Attributes, HP, and age.
+- Alternatively, follow the [**Character Creation**](/barebones/character-creation) process but select the appropriate background, name, and gear for the character.

 ## Reactions